 Wet rugs tend to smell if the source of water is not immediately removed.
 Make sure to leave your rug outside to dry to get rid of the smell.
 Leaving your rug soaked in a bit of baking soda overnight usually does the trick.

-If baking soda does nothing for you, a cleaning solution is the key.
-You can even create your own cleaning solution at home.
+If baking soda does nothing for you, a cleaning solution is key.
+You can even create your cleaning solution at home.

 Creating a homemade cleaning solution

-All you need is a laundry detergent, fabric softener and hot water.
-Add 30 ml of a liquid laundry detergent into 3.8 litres of hot water.
-Pour 1/4 cups of an all-purpose cleaner and a scoop of Oxiclean to the mix.
+All you need is a laundry detergent, fabric softener, and hot water.
+Add 30 ml of a liquid laundry detergent into 3.8 liters of hot water.
+Pour 1/4 cup of an all-purpose cleaner and a scoop of Oxiclean into the mix.
 The final ingredient will be a teaspoon of fabric softener and you’re good to go.